jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thus, the most important political question of our time is asking, "who controls mine?".

 The middle-class can start to control their society with water reclaimers, home agriculture, solar panels, and records of communication.
 Once we believe in Techvolution, we'll be player gods in our minds.
-But only when we control our own levers of power will we defeat antagonism, and become player gods in the Internet Age.
+But only when we fund, build, and control our own levers of power will we defeat antagonism, and become player gods in the Internet Age.

 ## Polar Bears in the Amazon

 The era of mass-production is over.
-But politicians went along with Darth Blockbuster's antagonism.
-It was easier to keep doing the same old thing.

-Our society used dark majic to make people happy with living the Suburban 1969 lifestyle.
+But our society used dark majic to make people happy with living the Suburban 1969 lifestyle.
 Thus, to look like we're improving education, we put up more prestigious colleges.
 To deal with traffic-jammed and decaying roads, we sold more luxury cars.
 To make people "happy," we built more generic suburban homes.

 ![Suburbs](https://techvolution.io/content/images/2020/04/suburbs.jpg)

 _Can you guess where these pictures were taken?
-You can't, because mass-production brought mass-uniformity that's very unusual in our history, and in Nature.
+You can't because mass-production brought mass-uniformity that's very unusual in our history, and in Nature.
 Credit: Wikimedia Commons_

 If you'd see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, you'd stop and wonder, "why are these biologies here?"